 Total value of company’s issued capital stock = $30,000 + $50,000 = $80,000

-Thus, from the example above, the value of capital stock of XYZ Corporation would be shown as $80,000 in their balance sheet.
-Had the preferred stock be sold at a premium i.e. above the par value of the stock which is generally the case with companies having a sound reputation and prior experience in the venture.
-The excess value would be considered as additional paid-in capital and recorded accordingly in the balance sheet.
+Thus, from the example above, the value of the capital stock of XYZ Corporation would be shown as $80,000 on their balance sheet.
+Had the preferred stock be sold at a premium, i.e., above the par value of the stock.
+This is generally the case with companies having a sound reputation and prior experience in the venture.
+The excess value would be considered additional paid-in capital and recorded accordingly in the balance sheet.

 Capital Stock on Balance Sheet

-You would not find value of capital stock in asset or liability section of the balance sheet.
-Rather, a separate section on equity will contain information on value of capital stock along with additional paid-in capital and retained earnings.
-Any amount received by the investors over and above the par value of capital stock is recorded as additional paid-in capital and is shown separately.
-As the name suggests, retained earnings are the earnings of the corporation that are retained (and not given out as dividends to investors) for either reinvestment in its core business or for repayment of debt.
+You would not find the value of capital stock in the asset or liability section of the balance sheet.
+Instead, a separate section on equity will contain information on the value of capital stock and additional paid-in capital, and retained earnings.
+Any amount received by the investors over and above the par value of a capital stock is recorded as additional paid-in capital and is shown separately.
+As the name suggests, retained earnings are the earnings of the corporation that are retained.
+And not given out as dividends to investors for either reinvestment in its core business or for repayment of debt.

 Capital Stock in Economics

-In economics, capital stock carries a different meaning.
-It refers to plant, equipment and other assets that facilitate production.
+In economics, the capital stock carries a different meaning.
+It refers to plants, equipment and other assets that facilitate production.
 In other words, it refers to the ‘machinery’ that helps in production but does not get exhausted/consumed within the process.
-Lately, financial capital, human capital and social capital have also been included in the definition of economy’s capital stock to make it more inclusive.
+Lately, financial capital, human capital, and social capital have also been included in the definition of the economy’s capital stock to make it more inclusive.

 Financial capital refers to the cash in hand and obligations, if any, left after the production process is over.
 Human capital would essentially include the value of acquired skills and talent.
 Social capital would mean the value of relationships built during the process.
 Economists used this term to get a pulse of the output level an economy has the capacity to produce.

-Capital stock of a company shows soundness of its financial health.
+The capital stock of a company shows the soundness of its financial health.
 The more it is, the better since that would mean less reliance on outside debt.
 However, this should not mean that a corporation with more debt on its balance sheet would not be a safe bet to invest in.
-Different financial experts have different opinions on the right mix of equity and debt, a corporation should strive for.1,2
+Different financial experts have different opinions on the right mix of equity and debt a corporation should strive for.